aaadddiii/voxlens/README.md

 # Voxlens
-An app for the visually impaired.
+A Flutter application for the visually impaired.